lowercasebtw/fabricskyboxes/CONTRIBUTING.md

 issues that your pull request addresses.
 Additionally, ensure that your code is well-documented, especially in cases where it might not be immediately obvious, and that it follows our code style guidelines.

+Please keep pull requests to one topic.
+If you notice another issue to fix or feature to add while developing, please create a separate request for it.
+This helps the maintainers to review your code.

 We value your contributions and appreciate your efforts in helping us maintain a high-quality codebase.
 Thank you for contributing to our project!